It’s definitely spring here in the East Bay. And with the bit of rain we finally got this weekend, the plant life is whistling dixie!

 Here’s another little tree that got cut down to size but it looks happier than ever.
 The red leaves kind of remind me of my favorite tree in the back but I don’t think there are the same.
 We’ll have to wait and see what it turns into so I can better identify it.
 Shout it out if you already know!!

-These are hanging over my fence from my landlord’s yard.
+These are hanging over my fence from my landlord’s yard, he had to renovate the fence since it was falling apart and I was having trouble with some animals that were entering the property, he decided to get a modular wall from https://www.skilledfencing.com.au/modular-walls-perth/.
 They look like crab apple blossoms.
 Or maybe just apple blossoms.
 I know he has citrus trees.

 Finally is the favorite of the yard which is now started to bud.
 At first I wasn’t sure if these would turn into flowers but I saw one downtown that had cute little white flowers on it already.
 But it was a bush.
 I’m guessing this guy was a bush at one point.
 Now it’s quite a large tree.
 Perfect for little climbers.

 So that’s just a little of what’s happening around the yard.
+Decorate your home with these beautiful Breck’s perennials for sun.
 I’ve really got to get going on planting some food baring plants.
 We’re going to New York next week so I’ll get started when we return.
 There’s actually some mint and rosemary that are growing wild.
 I think I mentioned that I wanted to get them into pots.
 We also set up a rope swing which the All-Star needs to tweak a bit.
 Fun times!
 It’s so nice finally having a yard.